Vswaroop04/Vswaroop04/README.md

 ## 📖 About me

-* 💻 I'm a BlockChain and Full Stack Web developer
+* 💻 I'm a Full Stack Blocakchain developer
 * 🎓 I'm an UnderGrad Computer Science Student Of IIITV-ICD
 * 🌐 You can see some of my projects on [my portfolio](https://www.vswaroop04.live)